poseidon-network/qlauncher-linux/README.md

 tar -vxzf app.tar.gz -C ~/qlauncher/
 ```
 ### ☎️ Troubleshooting
-If you encounter `command not found` issue, you could try:
+If you encounter `curl:command not found` or `ifconfig : command not found` issue, you could try:
 ```
 apt-get install curl wget net-tools
 ```